pyroscope/pyrocore/docs/usage-rtcontrol.rst

 Reports
 ^^^^^^^

-Using bash aliases for common reports
+Using bash Aliases for Common Reports
 """""""""""""""""""""""""""""""""""""

 You might want to add the following alias definitions to your